 So what’s with taupe?

 First let’s define it.
-In Maria’s Understanding Undertones system, taupe is the neutral category between Violet Gray and Pink Beige on the neutrals colour wheel.
+In my Understanding Undertones system, taupe is the neutral category between Violet Gray and Pink Beige on the neutrals colour wheel.
 It has violet or pink undertones and a low yellow component (when you have a pink undertone neutral with more yellow, it’s pink beige), and it’s warmer than blue and purple grays.

-Understanding Undertones® – The Colour System
+Understanding Undertones® – The System for Specifying Colour

-I think the reason that taupes are so big right now is that with the gray trend in full swing, many people look to “warm” grays instead of beige and so wind up choosing taupe.
+The reason that taupes are so big right now is that with the gray trend in full swing, many people look to “warm” grays instead of beige and so wind up choosing taupe.
 Taupes are after all grayer than beige, but warmer than “blue” or cool grays with their pink or violet undertones.